rhmodding/Tickompiler/docs/engines.rst

 -------------

 Spaceball is the first game engine, with the ID 0.
-It has several ``0x100`` series operations, which are used for cues, but no macros/subs that would be useful in remixes.
+It has several ``0x100`` series operations, which are used for cues, but no subs that would be useful in remixes.

 0x100 - Bat object
 ~~~~~~~~~~~~~~~~~~